IPCOR aims to improve prostate cancer outcomes and maximise patient quality of life

 About IPCOR

-IPCOR created the first national prostate cancer registry in Ireland.
-This registry contains clinical and quality of life data on 6816 men who were diagnosed with prostate cancer and treated in 16 hospitals around Ireland between 2016 and 2020.
+IPCOR was the first national prostate cancer outcomes registry in Ireland.
+Initiated in 2015, the first rendition collected clinical and quality of life data on 6816 men who were diagnosed with prostate cancer and treated in 16 hospitals around Ireland between 2016 and 2020.
+This first phase of the IPCOR registry was supported by the Irish Cancer Society, Movember and the National Cancer Registry of Ireland (NCRI).
+Data was collected under the NCRI consent waiver and later transferred to UCD.

 What's Important about Prostate Cancer?

-Over 4,000 men are diagnosed with prostate cancer each year in Ireland, and one in six men will be diagnosed with it during their lifetime
+Over 4,000 men are diagnosed with prostate cancer each year in Ireland, and one in eight men will be diagnosed with it during their lifetime

 The prostate is a small gland that lies below your bladder.
 If there is an enlargement or abnormal growth in this gland it can press on the tube that carries urine and cause symptoms.